Final-Project-Data-Analytics-WUBootcamp/Crime_Analysis/README.md

 - Create a correlation matrix to find any columns that can be dropped
 - Drop columns interfering with the accuracy score

+#### Feature Engineering
+The feature engineering was a process of trial and error.
+Figuring out which independent variables helped increase the accuracy score, precision score, and recall score the most with each machine learning model.
+Here are some of the varables that went into picking the feature selection:
+- Exluding victim informtion as it was blank in many cases where the crime against was property.
+- Using a correlation function to exclude variables that we are able to predict one with the other.
+Selecting one of the variables helps speed up the machine learning model.
+- Bucketing arrest age variable to lower the number of unique instances.
+Grouping data can help increase accuracy scores.

 If more time was available I would:
 - Investigate bringing in new data sets to join in on the table to help increase the accuracy score.
 - Test additional machine learning algorithms that are great with multi-class classification categorical data types.
 - Run the machine learning model with a different dependent variable such as the “suspect using id”

+#### Splitting data into training and testing data sets
+ - This data was split into 75% training and 25% testing
+ - The random state was 1 meaning we would produce the same result each time the model is run.
+ - Stratify was set to y meaning it will assure the same proportions of each dependent variables are in the training and testing data sets.

+#### Model choice, including limitations and benefits

 ## HEROKU  :pushpin: